AstraBert/SenTrEv/README.md

 csv_path = '~/eval/stats.csv'

 # evaluate retrieval
-evaluate_rag(pdfs=pdfs, encoders=encoders, client=client, csv_path=csv_path)
+evaluate_rag(pdfs=pdfs, encoders=encoders, encoder_to_name=encoder_to_names, client=client, csv_path=csv_path, distance='euclid', chunking_size=400, plot=True)
 ```

-You can play around with the chunking of your PDF by setting the `chunking_size` argument or with the percentage of text used to test retrieval by setting `text_percentage`, or with the distance metric used for retrieval by setting the `distance` argument; you can also pass `plot=True` if you want also plots for the evaluation: plots will be saved under the same folder of the CSV file.
+You can play around with the chunking of your PDF by setting the `chunking_size` argument or with the percentage of text used to test retrieval by setting `text_percentage`, or with the distance metric used for retrieval by setting the `distance` argument; you can also pass `plot=True` if you want plots for the evaluation: plots will be saved under the same folder of the CSV file.

 #### 2. On-cloud Qdrant